BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 Schools who participate will receive a bespoke report outlining their survey results.
 This will cover measures of their pupils activity levels, physical literacy and swimming proficiency.
 It will also cover their wellbeing, self-efficacy and levels of social trust.

 They will also receive a healthy schools rating to celebrate the positive actions the school.
 This will take into account their delivery in terms of healthy eating and physical education.
-Schools will also receive £100 worth of sports equipment.
+Schools who reach the minimum number of responses will also receive £100 worth of sports equipment.

 Use the links below to select the district your child’s school is in to fill in the correct survey.
 However, please ensure you only fill in your school’s designated survey.
 Please note, you will need to complete the survey on a PC, as it will not work on a phone.